tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/购买指南/购买实例/购买约束_intl_en.md

-Your Tencent Cloud account needs to go through identity verification before any CVM instances can be purchased.
+Your Tencent Cloud account needs to go through identity verification before any CVM instances in the Chinese mainland can be purchased.
 **Identity verification**: Tencent Cloud has two types of identity verification: personal identity verification and enterprise identity verification.
 For more information, refer to the [identity verification guide](https://intl.cloud.tencent.com/document/product/378/3629).

 ## Purchase Limits for Pay-as-You-Go CVM Instances